crsardar/hands-on-react/s4-s4-s5-seasons-class-components/README.md

 3. Finding Location of the user
 4. Component's Life Cycles
 5. Components compositions
-6. How to declare defaultProps
+6. How to declare defaultProps (in Spinner.js)

 ### Using semantic-ui for ready made styles